Who We Are

 Our History

-Evergreen Bible Chapel began in 2016 when a small group of Christians shared a desire to plant a church in the Smiths Falls area that was reformed, exegetical, and biblical in its preaching and practices.
-It would also be a church that was missional focused and accessible to all people.
-After one of the planting families decided to leave the area, Tim Tysoe became the sole pastor of the church.
+Evergreen Bible Chapel began in May 2016 with a small group of Christians desired to plant a church in the Smiths Falls area that was reformed, exegetical, and biblical in its preaching and practices.
+It would also be a church that was missional focused, unashamed to preach the full council of God’s Word, emphasize the importance of the family, and accessible to all people.
+Tim Tysoe served as the first pastor of Evergreen.

 Our Beliefs